Exporting to Germany is simple – with a few challenges

 Exports to Germany are very important for Swiss SMEs

-There has been a free trade agreement with the EU countries since 1973, but it is still important to know the customs rules in advance.
-First, there is a customs tariff number for a product.
-You can find this on the website of the Federal Customs Administration (tares.ch) and learn if your product falls under a specially regulated category.
-Even seemingly simple items like an electrical switch or lampshade might be in a hazardous category, and must be registered with the State Secretariat for Economic Affairs (SECO).
+Nevertheless, it is important to know the customs rules in advance.
+First, each product has a customs tariff number.
+That number can be found on the website of the Federal Customs Administration (tares.ch).
+There, you can also learn if your product falls under a specially regulated category.
+Even seemingly simple items, like an electrical switch or lampshade, might be in a hazardous category, and must be registered with the State Secretariat for Economic Affairs (SECO).